printers-for-people/ACEResearch/PROTOCOL.md

 - 2 bytes: Payload length (little endian)
 - The JSON itself
 - 2 bytes: CRC-16/MCRF4XX code of the JSON (little endian)
-- Any number of bytes, ignored for now
+- Any number of bytes, ignored for now (do not add)
 - 1 byte: 0xFE

 The ACE will disconnect and reconnect if no frame has been completely sent 3